Robotisim/robotics_software_engineer/mapping/README.md

 2. **occupancy_grid_pub.cpp** - Publishes an occupancy grid map based on the robot's sensor inputs.

 #### Launch Files
-**Note**: File names might have changed since the initial lectures, as this represents the final form of the package as it evolved by the last lecture.

 1. **maze_tb3_bringup.launch.py** - Initializes the TurtleBot3 in a simulated maze environment and sets up Gazebo, RViz, and the robot's sensors.

    **Purpose:**